moka-guys/dnanexus_varscan2/Readme.md

 ## What does this app output?
 This app will output a vcf file for each sample detailing CNV or SNV variants called.
 Output vcfs will be passed to Ingenuity for annotation and filtering.
-For detailed information about the analysis, consult the Varscan manual (http://varscan.sourceforge.net/using-varscan.html) VCF files are output to the folder `vcf`
+For detailed information about the analysis, consult the Varscan manual (http://varscan.sourceforge.net/using-varscan.html) VCF files are output to the folder `/vcf`

 ## How does this app work?
 - The app loops through the list of input BAM files
-- It checks if the BAM file is empty using `Samtools view -c` - if it is the BAM file is skipped.
+- It checks if the BAM file is empty using `samtools view -c` - if it is the BAM file is skipped.
-- If there are aligned reads `Samtools mpileup` creates an mpileup file.
+- If there are aligned reads `samtools mpileup` creates an mpileup file.
 - Variant calling is performed on the mpileup file using `varscan mpileup2cns`.
 - If a BED file is supplied `bedtools intersect` is used to filter the vcf (removing variants from off-target alignment)